DipsSingh/Explore-Portfolio/Portfolio/coorporate/index.md

 **Scenario-Based eLearning | Rise 360 | Emotional Storytelling**

 This interactive module simulates a high-stakes salary negotiation between an employee and her manager.
-Built in Rise 360 (free trial), it guides learners through emotionally nuanced decision-making, ethical leadership, and strategic communication.
+Built in Rise 360, it guides learners through emotionally nuanced decision-making, ethical leadership, and strategic communication.

 ---